 A heating system is an essential appliance today.
 It provides you with the warmth you need during winter or cold weather.
 However, it may sometimes not function properly.
-You can try troubleshooting methods first; if that doesn’t work, contact the experts at DAC Heating and Air for heating maintenance and HVAC Service in Lancaster.
+You can try troubleshooting methods first; if that doesn’t work, contact the experts at DAC Heating & Air for heating maintenance and HVAC Service in Lancaster.

 Tips To Fix a Heater That Doesn't Heat

-It may seem elementary, but you’ll be amazed at the number of people who discover their thermostat was the root of the problem.
+- Examine the thermostat to see if it is working: It may seem elementary, but you’ll be amazed at the number of people who discover their thermostat was the root of the problem.
 For specific models, the non-functioning batteries within the device could cause the system to become erratic or cease to respond.

-Someone in the family could have unintentionally altered the thermostat’s settings, or the thermostat could have been reset due to an error.
+- Make sure you check your thermostat’s settings: Someone in the family could have unintentionally altered the thermostat’s settings, or the thermostat could have been reset due to an error.
 The majority of modern thermostats have two primary options for setting:

 - Auto: Using auto mode could significantly lower your energy costs.